AlanZayon/AlanZayon/README.md

 ## 👨‍💻 Professional Summary

-Backend Developer with expertise in **Node.js/TypeScript, .NET 8, and Python**.
+Backend Developer with expertise in **Node.js/TypeScript, .NET 8**.
 Specialized in creating scalable APIs, financial automation, and high-volume data processing.
 Achieved up to **60% reduction in operational time, 80% fewer errors, and significant performance improvements** in complex workflows using Redis, AWS S3, best practices, and efficient modeling.

 ## 🛠 Technical Skills